 Why You Should Trust Us

 Clark Tate, our lead tester, grew up in a house heated by wood.
-That meant spending weekends watching trees fall, splitting rounds, and stacking wood.
-After grad school, she turned cutting trees down into a living, controlling invasive tamarisk and Russian olive trees on western rivers.
+That meant spending weekends watching trees fall to the sound of a chainsaw, splitting rounds, and stacking wood.
+After grad school, she turned cutting trees into a living, controlling invasive tamarisk and Russian olive trees on western rivers.
 And when you're running rivers, you're building fires.
-Clark's spent years turning wood into kindling.
-In a two-generational effort, she also ran these axes Glen Tate, the one in charge of cutting all those trees down.
+Clark's no stranger to turning wood into kindling.
+In a two-generational effort, she also ran these axes by her Dad, Glen Tate, who was in charge of cutting down all those trees.
 He grew up cutting, bucking, and milling trees to build fences and barns on the family dairy farm.

 Analysis and Test Results

-Most of these options do a passable job of cutting up kindling, it's the limbing and splitting work that elevates a handful above the rest.
+Most of these options do a passable job of cutting up kindling.
+The limbing and splitting work elevates a handful above the rest.
 Keep reading to find out which axe is right for you.

 Balance and Accuracy

-Cutting wood is hard work, and you want every swing to count.
+Cutting wood is hard work.
+You want every swing to count.
 A well-balanced axe transfers power effectively from the handle through the blade, cutting into the wood efficiently.
 It also works with your body, making accuracy easier.

-The Gransfors Bruks Small Forest offers outstanding balance and is our favorite option in the test for accuracy oriented tasks like limbing logs or cutting down saplings (of invasive species only, don't worry).
-The Fiskar X11 is a close second.
-It's a little less light and lively and more ruthlessly efficient, which we totally appreciate.
-The hollow orange handle also helps absorb some of the vibrations, saving your forearms.
+The Gransfors Bruks Small Forest offers outstanding balance and is our favorite option for precise tasks like limbing logs or cutting down saplings (of invasive species only, don't worry).
+The Fiskars X11 is a close second.
+It's a little less light and lively and more ruthlessly efficient, which we appreciate.
+The hollow orange handle also helps absorb vibrations, saving your forearms.

-The Husqvarna is not well balanced.
-The axe head is just too heavy for the handle, and we don't like it for smaller, precise jobs.
-It's more of a bruiser.
-On the other end of the scale is the Gerber.
-You don't swing this one so much as you chop with it.
-There's just not much there to balance.
-You can be accurate with it, though, if you use it more like a cross between a plane and a knife.
+The Gerber axe is more of a chopper than a swinger.
+There's not much there to balance.
+It can be accurate if you use it more like a cross between a plane and a knife.
 The SOG is graceless but works.

-This batch of camping axes does not excel at splitting rounds.
-Though all will shave kindling from pre-split wood, only the Fiskars is proficient at splitting it in the first place.
-That's what it's made to do after all, with the cutting edge curving up to a convex wedge by the cheek of the axe wedge.
-It works exceedingly well and was a welcome break from our testing consultant's normally massive splitting maul.
-Though it's small, offering less leverage, our testing team enjoyed working through a woodpile with it.
-Our lead female tester particularly liked using it, as she is smaller herself.
+Though all of these camping axes will shave kindling from ready-made firewood, only the three Fiskars options are proficient at splitting it in the first place.
+After all, the X11 and the Norden were made for it, with the cutting edge curving up to a convex wedge.
+They work exceedingly well and are a welcome break from our testing consultant's normally massive splitting maul.

 The rest of the axes bite into the wood but don't effectively wedge it apart.
 It's not their main purpose.
-They do split apart kindling, though.
+They can split kindling.
 The accuracy of the Fiskars, Gransfors, and Kershaw help again here.
-The sharpness and easy swing of the MTech also works, but we do tire faster when using it.
-The Estwing offers a similar experience but with more weight/power and that slick handle.
+The sharpness and easy swing of the MTech also works, but we tire faster when using it.
+The Estwing offers a similar experience but with more power and, unfortunately, a slick handle.

 Ease of Carrying

-Part of what makes an axe good for camping is that it's fairly small, easy to pack, and easy to carry.
-That tends to mean shortening the handle, making it less pleasant to use for long periods.
-That's why we're so impressed with the Fiskars, Kershaw, and Gransfors Bruk.
+Part of what makes an axe good for camping is that it's easy to pack and carry.
+That means shortening the handle and making it less pleasant for large jobs or long periods.
+We're impressed with the Fiskars X11, Fiskars Norden, Kershaw, Gransfors Bruk, and Gerber Freescape.
 All are relatively compact and offer excellent utility.
-They also happen to come with the handiest carrying systems.
+They also come with the handiest carrying systems.

-While most of the axes include a loop on their nylon sheath that you can run a belt through, you have to take off your belt to do so.
-These three axes take a different approach.
-The Fiskars' sheath has a plastic handle, the Kershaw gives you a nylon sling that you can use or choose to tuck away, and the Gransfors will clip around your belt while you wear it.
+While most axes include a loop on their nylon sheath that you can run a belt through, you have to take off your belt to do so.
+These five axes take a different approach.
+The X11 and Freescape include a plastic handle on their sheathes, the Kershaw gives you a nylon sling that you can use or choose to tuck away, and the Gransfors and Norden will clip around your belt without the need to remove it.
 Easy indeed.

-The MTech, Estwing, Schrade, and Gerber are all small enough to toss in a back or loop through your belt.
-Of these, the Gerber would be the most comfortable to wear, but the least useful once you get there.
-The Husqvarna is the largest and heaviest, closer to the size of a traditional axe.
-It's not hard to carry, just harder.
+The MTech, Estwing, Schrade, and Gerber are small enough to toss in a pack or loop through your belt.
+The Gerber would be the most comfortable but the least useful once you get there.

 With any luck, we've answered your camping axe questions.
-Now you too can find the perfect option to strap on the outside of your camper van as you head out to the horizon.
-Or just, you know, toss it in the trunk.
+Now you too can find the perfect option to strap on your best backpacking backpack, toss in your car camping rig, or strap to the outside of your camper van as you head out to the horizon.